shffer/longpoly/README.md

 Longpoly provides a suite of tools to analyse longitudinal data.
 These are intended to be applied in instances where expected rates of change may vary across performance levels.
-The motivating use case for longpoly was to investigate how average rates of cognitive decline depend on mean performance, but its utility extends to longitudinal data for other outcomes where similar relationships may be observed.
+The motivating use case for longpoly was to investigate how average rates of cognitive decline depend on level of impairment, but its utility extends to longitudinal data for other outcomes where similar relationships may be observed.

 This approach provides a novel “performance-adjusted” measure of rates of change.
-Linear slopes are fit over an individual’s longitudinal observations, and their mean score is calculated.
-Next, a polynomial is fit at the group level to predict rates of change as a function of mean score.
-A polynomial here allows for this relationship to be non-linear, and longpoly provides tools to select the polynomial order. **Finally, the residuals from this model are extracted as a measure of the extent to which an individual’s rate of change is faster or slower *than is typical for their mean level of performance*.**
+Either mean performance or baseline performance can be used for this adjustment.
+Linear slopes are fit over an individual’s longitudinal observations, and their performance metric is calculated (i.e., mean or baseline).
+Next, a polynomial is fit at the group level to predict rates of change as a function of the chosen performance metric.
+A polynomial here allows for this relationship to be non-linear, and longpoly provides tools to select the polynomial order. **Finally, the residuals from this model are extracted as a measure of the extent to which an individual’s rate of change is faster or slower *than is typical for their level of performance*.**

 In the case of cognitive decline, this approach also offers a data-driven method to identify floor effects.
 Floor effects occur when